deyki/E-Bank/README.md

-# E-Bank application

-* Tech-stack: Java, Spring-boot, Spring-security, Hibernate, PostgreSQL.

 # Info

 * This is simple e-bank application with authentication and authorization.

+* Tech-stack: Java, Spring-boot, Spring-security, Hibernate, PostgreSQL.

 * Users can:
             Sign up & Sign in -->